HillaryDanan/abstraction-intelligence/README.md

 ## Core Claims

 1. **Abstraction as Primitive**: Abstraction is not one cognitive operation among many — it is the operation from which others derive.
-2. **Compositionality as the Distinguishing Feature**: Abstraction differs from compression because abstractions compose — they combine to form new abstractions, enabling self-augmenting representational capacity.
+1. **Compositionality as the Distinguishing Feature**: Abstraction differs from compression because abstractions compose — they combine to form new abstractions, enabling self-augmenting representational capacity.
 Compression reduces; abstraction grows.
 Compositionality admits degrees and can be measured via compositional generalization rate, systematicity, transfer efficiency, compositional depth, and reuse frequency.
-3. **Abstraction as the Minimal Sufficient Operation**: Abstraction is the specific operation of converting attended information into manipulable, composable symbols.
+1. **Abstraction as the Minimal Sufficient Operation**: Abstraction is the specific operation of converting attended information into manipulable, composable symbols.
 Attention selects; abstraction transforms selection into composable currency.
 A reflex arc attends but does not abstract.
 Intelligence begins precisely where composition begins — this is the minimal sufficient operation that distinguishes a sensor from a spotlight.
 Abstraction is distinct from input operations (perception, attention) and downstream operations (memory, learning, reasoning, decision-making, action).
 It creates the representational currency that other cognitive operations trade in — constrained enough to be falsifiable, central enough to be foundational.
-4. **Abstraction as Prior to Prediction**: Prediction presupposes representational content — to predict X will occur requires a representation of X, a representation of futurity, and the compositional capacity to combine them.
+1. **Abstraction as Prior to Prediction**: Prediction presupposes representational content — to predict X will occur requires a representation of X, a representation of futurity, and the compositional capacity to combine them.
 Abstraction creates the representational currency that prediction operates on.
 Prediction is the selection pressure; abstraction is what is selected over.
-5. **Architectural Conditions for Abstraction**: Compression yields abstraction when end-to-end compositional structure is present: factorized input encoding, compositional output structure, sufficient compression ratio (>5×), and balanced factor cardinalities (<2.5× asymmetry).
-Without this alignment, compression produces factorized representations that cannot be used compositionally — the interaction between input and output structure dominates main effects (empirically confirmed: interaction = 0.720 vs. main effects ~0.36; Cohen's d = 11.95).
+1. **Architectural Conditions for Abstraction**: Compression yields abstraction when end-to-end compositional structure is present: factorized input encoding, compositional output structure, sufficient compression ratio (>5×), and balanced factor cardinalities (<2.5× asymmetry).
+Without this alignment, compression produces factorized representations that cannot be used compositionally — the interaction between input and output structure dominates main effects (empirically confirmed: interaction = 0.720 vs. main effects ~0.36; Cohen’s d = 11.95).
-6. **Self-Referential Dynamics and *e***: Abstraction capacity follows growth patterns where the rate of new abstraction formation depends on existing abstractions.
-The "state" in this state-dependent dynamic is the system's own abstraction capacity — for sufficiently developed systems, its self-model.
+1. **Self-Referential Dynamics and *e***: Abstraction capacity follows growth patterns where the rate of new abstraction formation depends on existing abstractions.
+The “state” in this state-dependent dynamic is the system’s own abstraction capacity — for sufficiently developed systems, its self-model.
 If abstraction is the universal primitive of intelligence, *e* emerges not as an incidental feature of common growth processes but as a mathematical signature of what intelligence fundamentally is.
 This is not metaphor but mathematical necessity, arising from three independent sources: the compositionality of abstraction (dA/dt ∝ A), information theory (optimal self-modeling uses natural logarithms and exponential family distributions), and the general mathematics of state-dependent change.
 The connection holds even under sublinear compositionality.
-7. **Developmental Spectrum**: Abstraction capacity is not binary but develops through qualitatively distinct stages — pattern extraction, symbol formation, recursive composition, and self-referential abstraction — each enabling operations impossible at prior stages.
+1. **Developmental Spectrum**: Abstraction capacity is not binary but develops through qualitatively distinct stages — pattern extraction, symbol formation, recursive composition, and self-referential abstraction — each enabling operations impossible at prior stages.
+1. **Embeddedness as Precondition for Stage 4**: Embeddedness — being situated in an environment where actions produce contingent consequences that feed back to affect subsequent states — is the operative requirement for Stage 4 abstraction, not physical embodiment per se.
+Embeddedness creates computational pressure for the self/world distinction: to predict and act optimally, an embedded agent must decompose observations into self-caused versus world-caused components.
+This pressure is absent in non-embedded systems.
+The self/world distinction is thus the foundational abstraction from which higher-order self-modeling cascades.
-8. **Disembodied Abstraction**: Systems lacking embodiment can achieve substantial capacity at early abstraction stages while showing systematic limitations at later stages, particularly self-referential abstraction.
-Current LLMs exhibit this profile.
+1. **Non-Embedded Abstraction**: Systems lacking embeddedness (action-consequence contingency with feedback closure) can achieve substantial capacity at early abstraction stages while showing systematic limitations at later stages, particularly self-referential abstraction.
+Current LLMs, trained on static corpora without action-consequence coupling, exhibit this profile — not because they lack bodies, but because they lack the embedded interaction that forces self/world differentiation.
-9. **Recursive Self-Modeling**: When a system's optimal output depends on its own complex internal state, self-referential computation—modeling oneself through abstraction—becomes necessary.
+1. **Recursive Self-Modeling**: When a system’s optimal output depends on its own complex internal state, self-referential computation—modeling oneself through abstraction—becomes necessary.
-10. **Consciousness as Self-Abstraction**: When abstraction is applied reflexively to a system of sufficient complexity, the result is an integrated self-model — consciousness.
+1. **Consciousness as Self-Abstraction**: When abstraction is applied reflexively to a system of sufficient complexity, the result is an integrated self-model — consciousness.
-11. **Self/World as Foundational Abstraction**: The distinction between self and not-self is the first abstraction any embedded intelligent system must make — the scaffold upon which all subsequent abstractions build.
+1. **Self/World as Foundational Abstraction**: The distinction between self and not-self is the first abstraction any embedded intelligent system must make — the scaffold upon which all subsequent abstractions build.
+This distinction is not given in raw sensory input but must be extracted through embedded experience.
+1. **The Self-Modeling Cascade**: From the self/world foundation, increasingly sophisticated self-representations cascade: body schema → agency → perspective → mental state attribution → metacognition → Stage 4 abstraction.
+Each level presupposes the levels below it.
+Disrupting lower levels impairs higher levels; the entire structure depends on the foundation, which depends on embeddedness.
-12. **Experience as Embedded Information Format**: For embedded agents, phenomenal experience is not an output of information processing but the format of action-relevant self-world information itself.
-The "hard problem" dissolves because, for embedded agents, there is no gap between processing and experience — they are one thing under two descriptions.
+1. **Experience as Embedded Information Format**: For embedded agents, phenomenal experience is not an output of information processing but the format of action-relevant self-world information itself.
+The “hard problem” dissolves because, for embedded agents, there is no gap between processing and experience — they are one thing under two descriptions.
-13. **Time as Embodied Medium**: Temporal reasoning is grounded in embodied experience of duration.
+1. **Time as Embedded Medium**: Temporal reasoning is grounded in embedded experience of duration.
 Time is not a dimension to represent but the medium in which embedded action unfolds.
-Systems lacking embodiment can represent sequences but cannot inhabit duration — predicting systematic temporal reasoning failures in disembodied AI.
+Systems lacking embeddedness can represent sequences but cannot inhabit duration — predicting systematic temporal reasoning failures in non-embedded AI.
-14. **Emotion as Self-World Integration**: Emotions are integrated self-world information formatted for action selection.
+1. **Emotion as Self-World Integration**: Emotions are integrated self-world information formatted for action selection.
 They are not outputs of cognition but the format in which action-relevant cognition occurs for embedded agents.
 Valence tracks predicted viability impact.
-15. **Social Dynamics as Multi-Agent Abstraction**: When environments contain multiple agents, the abstraction primitive is applied recursively — abstracting over others' abstractions of self.
+1. **Social Dynamics as Multi-Agent Abstraction**: When environments contain multiple agents, the abstraction primitive is applied recursively — abstracting over others’ abstractions of self.
 Social emotions are composed, recursive abstractions formatted for multi-agent coordination under resource constraints.
 This pattern scales across levels of organization.
-16. **Architectural Implications for AI**: Current LLMs are compression engines, not abstraction engines.
-Progress beyond current limitations requires architectures that promote factorized, compositional, recombinable representations — not simply scaling existing designs.
+1. **Architectural Implications for AI**: Current LLMs are compression engines, not abstraction engines.
+Progress beyond current limitations requires not merely architectural improvements or scale increases, but embedding systems in environments with appropriate contingency structure — action-consequence coupling, self-relevance, sufficient complexity, temporal extension, and potentially social embedding.

 ## Papers